andre-st/goodreads-toolbox/friendrated.md

 The script internally uses a **file-cache** which is busted after 21 days and saves to /tmp/FileCache/.

-You will need to save your Goodreads cookie to the file `./friendrated.cookie`.
+You will need to save your Goodreads cookie to the dotfile `.cookie` in the project directory.
 I use Chrome's DevTools Network-view to copy the cookie content.

 "0 read 0 favs" is either an empty shelf or a shelf accessible only to friends of that person (depends on used cookie).